 Despite what your school might have you think, logic grid puzzles aren't reserved solely for math classes.
-They can actually be a lot of fun, and can be applied to anything from tattoos to fandoms.
-But, if your brain works like mine does, it might actually be easier to create your own logic grid puzzle than solve one that someone else made.
+They can be a lot of fun and apply to anything from tattoos to fandoms.
+But, if your brain works like mine does, it might be easier to create your own logic grid puzzle than solve one that someone else made.
 Below, I've written up some basic instructions for how I usually go about creating my logic puzzles, along with an example that I whipped up in about an hour.

 If you want to try to solve the Library Logic Grid Puzzle yourself, do so now!
-The rest of this blog contain spoilers for the correct answers.
+The rest of this blog contains spoilers for the correct answers.

 Library Logic Grid Puzzle